psxvoid/RoslyJump/readme.md

 ## QA

+### Where I can find usage examples?

+Usage examples can be found [here](https://github.com/psxvoid/RoslyJump/readme-examples.md).

 ### How to remember all specific jump cases in RoslyJump?

 You don't have to remember them all.
 There are only two jump verticals - up/down and left/right.
 The up/down vertical has a single corresponding hotkey for each action: